LeaVerou/lea.verou.me/2024/sentiment-chips/index.md

 One would think that we've more or less figured survey UI out by now.
-Multiple choice questions, checkbox questions, matrix questions, dropdown questions, freeform textfields, numerical scales, what more could one possibly need?
+Multiple choice questions, checkbox questions, matrix questions, dropdown questions, freeform textfields, numerical scales, _what more could one possibly need_?!

-And yet, every time I led one of the [State Of ... surveys](https://devographics.com), and _especially_ the inaugural [State of HTML 2023 Survey](../../2023/state-of-html-2023/), I kept hitting the same wall: how the established options for answering UIs were woefully inadequate for balancing good user experience with good insights for stakeholders.
+And yet, every time I led one of the [State Of ... surveys](https://devographics.com), and _especially_ the inaugural [State of HTML 2023 Survey](../../2023/state-of-html-2023/), I kept hitting the same wall: how the established options for answering UIs were woefully inadequate for balancing good user experience with good stakeholder insights.
-Since the [State Of](https://www.devographics.com/) surveys used a custom survey app, in many cases I could convince the engineering team to implement a new answering UI, but not always.
+Since the [State Of](https://www.devographics.com/) surveys used a custom survey app, I could often convince engineering to implement new answering UIs, but not always.
 After [joining Font Awesome](../awesome/), I somehow found myself leading [yet another survey](https://survey.awesome.me/?from=lv_blog), despite swearing never to do this again. 🥲
 Alas, building a custom survey UI was simply not justifiable in this case; I had to make do with the existing options out there [^tally], so I was once again reminded of this exact pain.

 [^tally]: I ended up going with [Tally](https://tally.so), mainly due to the flexibility of its conditional logic.

 So what are these cases, and how could better answering UI help?
-This case study is Part 1 of (what I’m hoping will be) a series around how survey UI innovations could help balance tradeoffs between user experience and data quality.
+I’m hoping this case study to be Part 1 of a series around how survey UI innovations can help balance tradeoffs between user experience and data quality, though this is definitely the one I’m most proud of, as it was such a bumpy ride, but it was all worth it in the end.

 <!-- more -->